The Damned Letter

 Letters of any sort were uncommon.
 Envelopes with official State insignia generally signaled further rations of some sort, more sacrifices for the “common good”.
 Or maybe, a regrettable notification of loss of a privilege or benefit.
 Withdrawal of a medicine, or health service.
 But those letters weren’t registered.
 Registered letters were trouble.

-I remember hearing the screams from Mrs Williamson who lived in the flat above.
-That was the morning her son was conscripted.
+I remember hearing the screams from Mrs Williamson who lived in the flat above the day she got one.
+That was the morning she found out her son had been conscripted.
 Daniel, just sixteen.
-Instructed to give five years National Service to the Home Defence.
+Told to give three years National Service to the Home Defence.
 Daniel was dead four months after training.
 Terrible.

 Back, years ago, strange that this thought should occur to me now, back then, in the years of “excess” as they refer to it on the news, the President used to send a birthday card, registered like this one, and a small monetary gift to every citizen who reached the century mark.
 Imagine, a birthday present for living so long!
 How extravagant such niceties seemed now.